transferzero/api-documentation/_docs/example-collections.md

 # Collection details

 Finally we need to tie the sender and recipient together into a transaction.
 We also need to set up the collection settings as well.
-Since we're going to use GHS mobile collection, we'll have to provide the sender's phone number.
+Since we're going to use XOF mobile collection, we'll have to provide the sender's phone number.

 <div class="alert alert-info" markdown="1">
 **Note!** While the external ID is generally optional for transactions, sending it can help tie transactions between our systems easier.
 Also you can use it to block duplicate transactions as we won't allow you to send in another transaction with the same external ID in the future.